Not your typical ghost stories.

 The Short Stories

 The short stories collected here for the first time showcase a vivid imagination and hope tinged with sadness.
-It leads off with J+Z, a novella about lost love and how the paths two people take can sometimes converge.
+There's Her Hand on the Window, a novella about lost love and how the paths two people take can sometimes converge.
 The Obvious Choice is the oldest included story and tells the tale of what a genie can really offer you besides three wishes.
 The mysterious Ghost Runner on Third reminds us that we can go home again even if home means homeplate.
 These and the other stories are sure to delight and maybe make you look for the spirits in your own life.

 The Essays